-People usually consider doing taxes one of the most onerous financial tasks of the year, and getting it done will make all of the other items on your financial to-do list seem easier.
+People usually considering doing taxes one of the most onerous ﬁnancial tasks of the year, and getting it done could make all the other items on your ﬁnancial to- do list seem easier.

-The ironic thing about taxes is that people see it as a purely negative experience, but TurboTax's Greene-Lewis says 75% of her company’s users get a refund at the end of the process, at close to $3,000 per return.
+The ironic thing about taxes is that people see it as a purely negative experience, but roughly two-thirds of filers got money back, and the average refund in 2022 was $3,039, according to the IRS.

 One of the keys to beating tax procrastination is to try to be realistic about how long it will take.
-Is it really going to be just a couple of hours?
+Is it really going to be just a few hours?
 Perhaps you could time yourself.

-Human beings are also bad at guessing how they will feel in the future, says Reed.
-You might avoid discomfort in the present without thinking about how much worse it will feel down the line when you are pressed for time and find out something annoying, like you need to do a system upgrade before your tax prep software will work, or your accountant has no more appointments left.
+You might also avoid discomfort in the present by thinking about how much worse it will feel down the line when you are pressed for time and ﬁnd out something annoying, like you need to do a system upgrade before your tax prep software will work, or your accountant has no more appointments left.

-To keep yourself on track, Reed says, "Focus on the benefit, not the cost.
-The cost is just a couple hours, the benefit could be money."
+To keep yourself on track, consider focusing on the potential beneﬁt, not the cost.
+The cost is just a few hours of your time, the beneﬁt could be some money.